mzget/markdown-for-open-api/public/PaymentGateway/PaymentUI.en.md

 ---

+_If you new to K-Payment-Gateway.
+Please read merchant integration guideline first_

 ### Description

 KPay.js is JavaScript library which helps to set a pre-built UI component for building your checkout flow and secure card data by sending sensitive details from the customer's browser directly to the KBank server.